apache/storm-site/_posts/2017-03-29-storm110-released.md

 Streaming SQL
 -------------
-Storm 1.1.0 supports native Streaming SQL, powered by [Apache Calcite](http://calcite.apache.org), that allows users to run SQL queries over streaming data as well update external systems and data stores such as [Apache Hive](http://hive.apache.org).
-To deploy an SQL-based topology users define the SQL query in a text file and use the `storm sql` command to submit the resulting topology to a Storm cluster.
-Behind the scenes Storm will compile the SQL into a Trident topology and run it on the cluster.
+Apache Storm 1.1.0 supports native Streaming SQL, powered by [Apache Calcite](http://calcite.apache.org), that allows users to run SQL queries over streaming data as well update external systems and data stores such as [Apache Hive](http://hive.apache.org).
+To deploy an SQL-based topology users define the SQL query in a text file and use the `storm sql` command to submit the resulting topology to an Apache Storm cluster.
+Behind the scenes Apache Storm will compile the SQL into a Trident topology and run it on the cluster.

-Storm's SQL support includes the following features:
+Apache Storm's SQL support includes the following features:

  * Streaming from/to external sources including Apache Kafka, HDFS, MongoDB, and Redis
  * Tuple filtering